 - Carbon dioxide is also removed when ocean water cools and dissolves more carbon dioxide from the air.

 Because of human activities, there is more carbon dioxide in the atmosphere today than in the past hundreds of thousands of years.
-Burning fossil fuels and has released great quantities of carbon dioxide into the atmosphere.
+Burning fossil fuels and producing concrete has released great quantities of carbon dioxide into the atmosphere.
 Cutting forests and clearing land has also increased carbon dioxide into the atmosphere because these activities reduce the number of autotrophic organisms that use up carbon dioxide in photosynthesis.
 In addition, clearing often involves burning, which releases carbon dioxide that was previously stored in autotrophs.

 - Carbon must be recycled through living organisms or it stays in the atmosphere.